friti/MCprodForBc2JPsilnu/README.md

 and resubmit :
 `crab resubmit CRAB_PROJ_DIR`

-The `crab status` also lists the output_dataset_name, which needs to be written in  `config.Data.inputDataset='output_dataset_name'`  in c`rab_miniAOD_prod.py`.
+The `crab status` also lists the output_dataset_name, which needs to be written in  `config.Data.inputDataset='output_dataset_name'`  in `crab_miniAOD_prod.py`.
 Modify also the settings for your needs for the number of events and storage on the T2 where you have writing rights.
 To run the miniAOD production:

 ```
+cmsenv
+source /cvmfs/cms.cern.ch/crab3/crab.sh
 crab submit crab_AOD_prod.py
 ```
 again it is possible to use the `crab status` and `crab submit`.